Punktum-dk/epp-service-specification/README.md

 - Human pronounceable (can be communicated over telephone call)
 - Usable (constrained on length and format)

-The **AuthInfo** token is generated upon request by DK Hostmaster and will adhere to the following proposed format:
+The **AuthInfo** token is generated upon request by Punktum dk and will adhere to the following proposed format:

 `<role>-<operation>-<unique token>`